Chapter 11 - Whidbey Island

 This kind of indentured servitude was unheard of, even in my Hollywood den of thieves and pirates.
 What was worse was this attitude was not upfront.
 In Hollywood if you were getting screwed people were pretty clear about it.
 You could choose to do it or not.
 This move was couched in all this New Age conscious language that eventually made us feel ill.
 The deal had taken a year to materialize and in that time we had spent a good part of our personal money on developing the project to this point.
 Stupid is as stupid does…

-Jamie Sams in a sense came to our rescue in the short term.
+Jamie Sams came to our rescue in the short term.
 She offered to put up some money of the total that was needed.
 This would at least get us launched, if we did not take a salary.
 We didn’t know what else to do, so we said yes and that decision took us deeper in Jamie’s world.

 Through Jamie we met a network of fringe medical researchers that were working to find a solution to stealth viruses.
 There was much debate in the medical community about whether they really existed or not.
 There was much confusion concerning conditions like Chronic Fatigue Syndrome that mostly plagued women.
 They literally would be forced to bed.
 The traditional medical establishment at that time told them their symptoms were in their heads.
 This would change later, but at the moment Jamie’s network were rebels that believed otherwise and were on the hunt for treatments.